bkargel/streaming-02-multiple-processes/README.md

 Read the output.
 Read the code.
 Try to figure out what's going on.

-1. What libraries did we import?
+1. What libraries did we import? datetime, logging, multiprocessing, os, platform, sqlite3, sys, and time
 1. Where do we set the TASK_DURATION_SECONDS?
+The TASK_DURATION_SECONDS is set on line 40
 1. How many functions are defined?
+There are a total of 7 functions defined in the script.
-1. What are the function names?
+1. What are the function names? recreate_database, create_table, drop_table, insert_pet, process_one, process_two, process_three
-1. In general, what does each function do?
+1. In general, what does each function do? recreate_database: drops the shared.db and recreates it to start from scratch, create_table: creates a new 'pets' table, drop_table: drops the 'pets' table if it exists, insert_pet: inserts the pets names into the table, process_one: works with insert_pets to insert P1 pets, process_two: works with insert_pets to insert P2 pets, process_three: works with insert_pets to insert P3 pets
 1. Where does the execution begin?
 Hint: generally at the end of the file.
 1. How many processes do we start?
+We start 3 processes.
 1. How many records does each process insert?
+Each process inserts 2 records.

 In this first run, we start 3 processes, each inserting 2 records into a shared database